anisshahrul/fire-alert-system/README.md

 ### 🚦 4.
 Run the FastAPI Server

+NOTE: Code for backend is in server.py file. ('fire-alert-system/backend/server.py')

 1. Open your terminal and make sure you're in the root project directory:
 `/fire-alert-system/backend`
 2. Run the development server with: